nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Good afternoon everyone.
-My name is Nima, and I'm here with my colleagues Timothy and Jamshid.

-Our project explores how we can use AI to discover new materials via generative approaches.
-We'll walk you through why this problem matters, introduce 3 cutting-edge deep learning approaches for solving it, and what we discovered from our experiments.
+Good morning.
+This project explores how we can use AI to discover new materials via generative approaches.
 -->

 ---